 - Easy to use: Similar to Shopify, BigCommerce also has a very user-friendly interface meaning it’s easy to navigate and get to what you want quickly.

 - WordPress Integration: If you’re accustomed to working within the WordPress environment, BigCommerce offers an integration to enable you to add the backend of the platform onto your WordPress site.

 - Marketplace Integration: Bigcommerce also allows you to integrate with marketplaces like Amazon and eBay.

-- Limited Mobile Support: BigCommerce doesn’t offer a lot of support for store management through mobile meaning it can be difficult to run the shop on the go.
+- Limited Mobile Support: BigCommerce doesn’t offer a lot of support for store management through mobile, meaning it can be difficult to run your shop on the go.

 - Focus on Enterprise: As mentioned above, BigCommerce has more of a focus on trying to grow existing enterprise brands on their ‘enterprise package’.